c-alejandrev/EarlyWorld/README.md

 These simulations include a probability of hydrolysis per susceptible covalent bond ($P_{hyd}$), with the porpose of studying how it may affect replication.

+### Main program (main_hydrolysis.m)

+The new variables that need to be incorporated into the main_hydrolysis function are the ones related to the calculation of hydrolysis probabilities.
+While the new output variables reflect the molecules hydrolyzed and the number of susceptible and broken covalent bonds.

+* New input variable for the case in which P_{hyd} is constant:
+* **_P_{hyd}_**: Value of the hydrolysis probability to be used in the simulation.

+* New input variables for the case in which P_{hyd} oscillates:
+*

  ### Example
   To run an example in which the probability of hydrolysis remains constant over time, use the EarlyWorld_hydrolysis.m file in the folder EarlyWorld/CompII/Hydrolysis/Constant/ as follows:
    ``` matlab